abdihashii/auth-practice-monorepo-march-09-2025/docs/token-usage.md

    - Applies to general API endpoints
    - 30 requests per minute per unique key
    - Balanced protection for normal API usage
+   - *Unused for now, but can be used to limit API requests in the future*

 ### Intelligent Request Identification